Feeling our Childhood Anger is more important than you think.

 8. Accessing Childlike Joy and Freedom

-By addressing the shadow side of our childhood, we free ourselves to reconnect with the light—the spontaneity, curiosity, and wonder of our inner child.
-Feeling anger creates emotional balance, allowing for deeper joy.
+By addressing the shadow side of our childhood, we free ourselves to reconnect with the light spontaneity, curiosity, and wonder of our inner child.
+Feeling our anger creates emotional balance, allowing for deeper joy as you take off the wounded parts that were not meant to be held in your body for so long.